 Furnish One Room at a Time, if You’re Decorating a New Home

 You will only disappoint yourself if you expect to furnish your entire apartment in one day.
 We’ve all been there.
 That’s why we’ve learned to pick one room.
 Maybe you’ve moved into an apartment with your significant other or a new Craigslist roommate, with an equally strong, yet different style aesthetic.
 By furnishing one room at a time, choose 10 pieces together and tackle the living room or kitchen, creating a truly shared space.

 Keep the Savings Coming With IKEA’s Moving Program

 You may be giving up an arm and a leg to put down a security deposit on a new apartment, not to mention packing materials for your move, but if you sign up for IKEA’s moving program, you’ll receive $25 off your next purchase of $250 or more.

 Shop the As-Is Section on Wednesday to Save 10%

-Tucked away downstairs between the last aisles of the warehouse and checkout is the As-Is section, full of new items in opened boxes or barely used product with minor scratches or dents.
+Tucked away downstairs between the last aisles of the warehouse and checkout is the As-Is section, full of new items in opened boxes or barely-used product with minor scratches or dents.
 You’ll find the best swag on Monday, as most people make returns over the weekends, so stock will be larger and not as picked over.
-However, if you shop As-Is on Wednesday, you’ll receive an additional 10% off.
+However, if you shop As-Is on Wednesday, you’ll receive an additional 10 percent off.